Lamuo/rubrica-csharp-cli/README.md

-# Rubrica CLI in C#
+# Contact List CLI in C#

-Un semplice programma console per gestire una rubrica contatti con funzionalità di caricamento, aggiunta, ricerca, eliminazione, salvataggio e visualizzazione.
+A simple console program to manage a contact list with features for loading, adding, searching, deleting, saving, and displaying contacts.

-## Caratteristiche
+## Features

-- Caricamento iniziale da file CSV
+- Initial loading from CSV file
-- Aggiunta di nuovi contatti
+- Adding new contacts
-- Ricerca per nome o cognome (case insensitive)
+- Searching by first name or last name (case insensitive)
-- Eliminazione di contatti
+- Deleting contacts
-- Salvataggio su file CSV
+- Saving to CSV file
-- Visualizzazione dei contatti (senza ordinamento)
+- Displaying contacts (no sorting)

-## Struttura
+## Structure

-- `Program.cs`: logica principale e interfaccia CLI
+- `Program.cs`: main logic and CLI interface
-- `Contatto.cs`: definizione della classe Contatto e metodi associati
+- `Contatto.cs`: definition of the Contatto class and associated methods
-- `rubrica.csv`: file dati (se presente) con i contatti
+- `rubrica.csv`: data file (if present) containing the contacts

-## Come usare
+## How to Use

-1. Clona il repository
+1. Clone the repository
-2. Apri il progetto in Visual Studio o VS Code
+2. Open the project in Visual Studio or VS Code
-3. Compila ed esegui
+3. Build and run
-4. Segui le istruzioni a schermo per interagire con la rubrica
+4. Follow the on-screen instructions to interact with the address book

-## Tecnologie usate
+## Technologies Used

 - C# (.NET 8.0)
-- StreamReader / StreamWriter per gestione file
+- StreamReader / StreamWriter for file handling
-- Programmazione orientata agli oggetti
+- Object-oriented programming
-- Console CLI interattiva
+- Interactive console CLI

-## Miglioramenti futuri
+## Future Improvements

-- Ordinamento automatico dei contatti per cognome
+- Automatic sorting of contacts by last name
-- Validazione degli input (email, telefono)
+- Input validation (email, phone number)
-- Supporto per salvataggio in JSON
+- Support for JSON saving
-- Interfaccia grafica (GUI)
+- Graphical user interface (GUI)
-- Integrazione con database o API REST
+- Integration with database or REST API

-## Licenza
+## License

 [MIT License](LICENSE)

 ---

 Made by Alythia